Luke Raley Preview, Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Luke Raley (.242 slugging percentage in past 10 games, including zero homers), take on starter George Kirby and the Seattle Mariners at Tropicana Field, Friday at 6:40 PM ET.
+Luke Raley -- with a slugging percentage of .242 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the mound, on September 9 at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Mariners.
+He had a one-hit performance in his previous game (1-for-3) against the Mariners.

 Luke Raley Game Info & Props vs. the Mariners